The two-spin enigma: from the helium atom to quantum ontology: One spin is almost fine, two spins are really weird.

 If Bob has the quantum particle and knows the context used by Alice to prepare the particle, then he can identify an associated modality.
 For a single spin the context is defined by the direction of the projection, $Oz$ for example, and there are only two mutually exclusive results, $\pm \hbar/2$.
 A possible modality is then $+\hbar/2$ along $Oz$, which corresponds to the vector $|+_z\rangle$ introduced earlier.
 For a single spin it seems that there is no difference between a state and a modality, but we will see later that the distinction between the usual (textbook) state vector and the modality becomes essential for larger systems, for example for two spins.
 2mm

 To summarize this section, we have found some determinism in the behavior of the physical objects used in QM, if we accept that they are in fact (quantum) systems within (classical) contexts. { Then the very existence of the victim of the demise - the spin component of the electron - may become uncertain indeed, because it is no more a property belonging to the electron alone.
 Clearly the modality may change if we change the context - and a new modality will show up in a new context, and will be then certain and repeatable.
-But before exploiting this major result in our inquiry,} let's go back once again to helium, and more precisely to the other family of helium states, whose spin state must be symmetrical – that is, does not change its sign by permutation of the two electrons.
+But before exploiting this major result in our inquiry,} let's go back once again to helium, and more precisely to the other family of helium states, those that are anti-symmetric for the spatial part and symmetric for the spin - that is, their spin state does not change its sign by permutation of the two electrons.